kavia-common/angular-reusable-component-library-integration-36-46/custom_ui_library/README.md

 Config location:
 - The Storybook configuration is at the workspace root: `.storybook/main.ts` and `.storybook/preview.ts`.
-- Do not use obsolete direct "storybook dev" scripts; use the Angular builder scripts above.

 Styles:
-- Global styles are imported in `.storybook/preview.ts` (src/styles.css and the library tokens.css).
+- Global styles are loaded (src/styles.css) and the library tokens.css via angular.json to ensure tokens and Tailwind classes are available.

 Static assets:
 - If you need static assets, create `.storybook/public/` and then enable `staticDirs: ['.storybook/public']` in `.storybook/main.ts`.
-- We intentionally removed non-standard `skipUnresolved` to avoid config errors on Storybook 8.

 Troubleshooting:
 - If `@storybook/angular:storybook` builder is not found, run `npm install` to ensure the devDependencies are installed.